-Indoor photography is like interior photography, but without a specific editorial or commercial aim.
+Indoor photography is like interior photography.
+These are without a specific editorial or commercial aim.

-You will need a filter for this.
+You will need a filter for these kinds of shots.
 Or you can create it using post-processing software.

-Landscape photography is the capturing of nature, man-made features or the disturbances found in physical areas.
+Landscape photography is the capturing of nature.
+They can be man-made features or the disturbances found in physical areas.

-These can include tree photography, nature, deserts and beaches.
+These can include trees, nature, deserts, and beaches.
 They focus on the outdoors during specific seasons (Spring, Summer, Fall, Winter).

 Sunsets and even night photography are also popular in this genre.

 Lifestyle photography is a genre that aims to capture people in real-life situations.
-They tell stories, rather than to show an obvious and staged set-up.
+They tell stories, rather than to show an obvious set-up.

-These images are often staged as much as a fashion shoot, where they show scenes and items for editorial or commercial uses.
+These images are often staged as much as a fashion shoot.
+They show scenes and items for editorial or commercial uses.

-Here, we present these subjects in a more natural, believable way.
+Here, we present these types of photography subjects in a more natural, believable way.

-A long exposure is capturing a scene with a long shutter speed setting.
-This allows you to capture stationary elements of a scene while blurring or obscuring the moving elements.
+Long exposure photography is capturing a scene with a long shutter speed setting.
+This allows you to capture stationary elements while blurring or obscuring moving elements.